-Solicitation involves selling products, collecting monies, or promoting something with the intent to obtain something in return.
-Students should be aware that solicitation of any kind is prohibited on campus without prior approval.
+Solicitation involves the sale of products, collection of monies, or promotion done with the intent to obtain something in return.
+Students should be aware that solicitation in any form is prohibited on campus without prior approval.
 This includes, but is not limited to, handing out fliers, giving free samples, vending, or recruiting.

-Any requests for solicitation on campus for recognized student groups should be approved through the office of Student Engagement by email at engagement@rhodes.edu.
-The College Events Office can assist student groups in finding a location for any approved solicitation activity.
+Registered Student Organizations (RSOs) must submit requests for solicitation on campus to the Office of Student Engagement via Presence.
+The Office of Student Engagement will assist student groups in finding a location for any approved solicitation activity.